How to create a webinar-ready presentation?

 Talk about the agenda

+Another tip on how to create a webinar presentation is about the agenda.
 After a brief introduction, you can move on to talking about the topic you’re going to tackle in the presentation.
 Make sure you inform the participants whether they can ask questions during the webinar, or if you will hold a Q&A session at the end instead.

 As you talk about your subject, it’s sometimes easy to get absorbed in your own flow and not check if the audience is actually following you.
 That is why you should stop from time to time and reach out to the listeners.